ergo-services/ergo/docs/extra-library/applications/pulse.md

 This means the three observations for a single message (Sent, Delivered, Processed) have related but distinct OTLP span IDs.
 Given any one, you can compute the other two.

+There is a fourth point, `gen.TracingPointSpan` (4) - a business span opened with `StartTracingSpan`.
+Pulse exports it in the **Processed** slot, since a business span has a single observation and anchors its children the way a Processed does; span and message span ids come from disjoint sequences, so the shared slot never collides.

 ### Parent-Child Relationships

 | Observation | OTLP Parent | Meaning |